Canon 200D vs Panasonic FZ330

 Review summary: Canon 200D vs Panasonic FZ330

 So how do things add up?
 Which of the two cameras – the Canon 200D or the Panasonic FZ330 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 200D: